ericpkatz/acme-shopping/Rubric.md

 ### As an administrator, I want to be able to:

-- [ ] Diane - have full rights to make backend requests to add, edit, and remove products.
+- [x ] Diane - have full rights to make backend requests to add, edit, and remove products.
   - [ x ] Diane - _No one else should have access._
-- [ ] Diane - view user information.
+- [ x] Diane - view user information.
-  - [ ] Diane - _No one else should have access._
+  - [ x] Diane - _No one else should have access._

 ### As a logged-in customer, I want to be able to: